In a 2007 season-opening

 procedure “may contribute to the recovery of spinal cord function.”

-In a 1971 article, Demian et al described
+In a 1971 article, Dr. Y. Demian et al described

 treating three individuals (age 15, 17, and 18) with acute cervical